Battle of Koppam: Sources

-Causes
+Background

 Since his accession to the throne, Rajadhiraja Chola desired to subjugate the Chalukyas who ruled over portions of Northern Karnataka and the southern part of present-day Maharashtra and incorporate their territories into the Chola Empire.
 His first invasion of the Chalukya kingdom in 1047-48 had failed.
-In 1054, he led a second expedition into the Chalukya territories which met the Chalukya army and fought a battle at place mentioned as "Koppam".
+In 1052, he led a second expedition into the Chalukya territories which met the Chalukya army and fought a battle at place mentioned as "Koppam".

-Events
+Battle

-In 1054, Rajadhiraja led a huge army northward and plundered the province of Rattamandalam.
+In 1052, Rajadhiraja led a huge army northward and plundered the province of Rattamandalam.
 His army was followed in the rear by forces under Rajadhiraja's brother and heir-apparent, Rajendra II.
 The Chalukya king Someshvara I prepared to meet his enemy and a pitched battle was fought at Koppam.
 The Chola troops were holding the upper hand when Chalukyan archers shot Rajadhiraja mortally wounding him.
 The Chola troops panicked and began to retreat when Rajendra II, commanding the reserve forces, personally took command of the army and rallying the Chola forces together, inflicted heavy losses on the Chalukya army forcing Someshvara I to flee.
 Chola sources record that the elephants, horses and camels of the Chalukyas, along with a huge booty and the queens of Someshvara I fell into the hands of the Cholas.
 Rajendra II, reportedly, crowned himself on the battlefield and erected a victory pillar at Kolhapur before returning to his country.